Long-Term Effects of Cocaine Abuse

 Cocaine Detox

-When choosing a cocaine detox program, make sure that it’s medical.
-By medical we mean that there are doctors and medical staff on standby during every step of the detox process.
+When choosing a cocaine detox program, make sure that it’s medical and has a method that is recommended by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+By medical, we mean that there are doctors and medical staff on standby during every step of the detox process.

 Cocaine Addiction Treatment

 After a person completes cocaine detox, he or she is supposed to enter cocaine addiction treatment.
+During treatment, individuals receive counseling and support with one-on-one and group therapy sessions.
 There are various forms of cocaine addiction treatment.
 Some of the forms of cocaine addiction treatment that we here at Live Free Recovery offer are described below.

 Inpatient Treatment